jxom/react-loads/README.md

 > `boolean` | default: `false`

 If true and the data is in cache, `isIdle`, `isLoading` and `isTimeout` will be evaluated on subsequent loads.
 When `false` (default), these states are only evaluated on initial load and are falsy on subsequent loads - this is helpful if you want to show the cached response and not have a idle/loading/timeout indicator when `fn` is invoked again.
-You must have a `cacheKey` set to enable background states as it only effects data in the cache.
+You must have a `contextKey` set and your application to be wrapped in a `<LoadsProvider>` to enable background states as it only effects data in the cache.

 ### cacheProvider